Dezota/dezota-dremio-helm-chart/README.md

 You can follow these instructions to install Dremio in a Kubernetes cluster provisioned through a cloud provider or running in an on-premises environment.
 Supported cloud providers are Amazon Elastic Kubernetes Service (EKS), Google Kubernetes Engine (GKE), and Microsoft Azure Kubernetes Service (AKS).

-If you are upgrading from the previous Helm chart for Dremio, please see the [Migrating Helm Chart Versions](./docs/setup/Migrating-Helm-Chart-Versions.md) documentation.

 ## Prerequisites

 * Ensure that you have an existing Kubernetes cluster.